ansible/pinakes/docs/CONTRIBUTING.md

 ## Reporting Issues

 We welcome your feedback, and encourage you to file an issue when you run into a problem.
-But before opening a new issues, we ask that you please view our [Issues guide](./ISSUES.md).